markopolo123/marksharpley.co.uk/content/posts/smart-led-strip.md

 ![success](/img/smart-led-success.png)

 # Adding to the WiFi network
 * Using your smartphone or laptop look for a new wifi network called `WLED-AP` and connect to it using the default password `wled1234`

 ![wifi](/img/wifi.png)

 * Navigate to the IP address `http://4.3.2.1` in a browser
 * Fill-in the relevant wifi information for your network
 * Hit save
 # Using the REST API

-The WLED project has [comprehensive documentation](https://kno.wled.ge/interfaces/mqtt/) for their REST API
+The WLED project has [comprehensive documentation](https://kno.wled.ge/interfaces/mqtt/) for their REST API.

 # Next Steps
 * Design and print a box